mtutic/Teaching-HEIGVD-RES-2019-Labo-HTTPInfra/documentation/Bonus-4_Management_UI.md

 ![local](img/local.png)

 Then you will see every containers and images you have.
-From this you can restart, stop, duplicate, etc. your them.
+From this you can restart, stop, duplicate, etc. them.

 ![container](img/container.png)